1-800-571-4646

 1926.104 (c)

 Lifelines used on rock-scaling operations or in areas where the lifeline may be subjected to cutting or abrasion, shall be a minimum of 7/8" wire core manilla rope.
-For all other lifeline applications, a minimum fo 3/4" manilla or equivalent, with a minimum breaking strength of 5,000 lb, shall be used.
+For all other lifeline applications, a minimum of 3/4" manilla or equivalent, with a minimum breaking strength of 5,000 lb, shall be used.

 1926.96